The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Long-term or repeated use of Quixin eye drops may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Quixin eye drops while you are pregnant.
-Quixin eye drops is found in breast milk.
+Quixin eye drops are found in breast milk.
 If you are or will be breast-feeding while you use Quixin eye drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Quixin eye drops: